Vicki Gunvalson Reportedly Left ‘RHOC’ Because The Show Wouldn’t Let Her Return Full Time

 “She’s never been happier.
 She was adamant that she would only come back if it were full-time and she lived up to that message for herself,” the insider said.

-As for the other ladies on the show, Tamra judge announced that she would also be leaving the show after appearing on seasons 3-13.
+As for the other ladies on the show, Tamra Judge announced that she would also be leaving the series after appearing on Seasons 3 through 13.
 The rest of the women reportedly haven’t finalized their contracts, leaving the cast of the upcoming season in limbo for the time being.